 So let’s start by reviewing the legal definition of ‘organic.’

 Oh, wait — there isn’t one.

 But there are a lot of perspectives and descriptions.

 Various textile-related organizing bodies have set up standards for what makes a textile or a textile-containing product organic.
-The Global Organic Textile Standard (GOTS) is the most widely recognized organizing body handing out certifications.
-From the GOTS website: “The [organic] standard covers the processing, manufacturing, packaging, labelling, trading and distribution of all textiles made from at least 70% certified organic natural fibers.
-The final products may include, but are not limited to fiber products, yarns, fabrics, clothes and home textiles.
+Global Organic Textile Standard (GOTS) is the most widely recognized organizing body that sells certifications.
+From the GOTS website: “The [organic] standard covers the processing, manufacturing, packaging, labeling, trading, and distribution of all textiles made from at least 70% certified organic natural fibers.
+Final products include, but are not limited to fiber products, yarns, fabrics, clothes, and home textiles.
 The standard does not set criteria for leather products.”

 This all sounds important, but let me step into your shoes for a minute — the shoes of the shopper.